Joycemukolwe/Joycemukolwe/README.md

  **📊Decision Tree Classifier on COVID-19 Dataset**
    - Implemented a decision tree classifier to visualize factors influencing COVID-19 outcomes.

+**Let's Connect!**
+- I am always eager to collaborate on exciting projects or discuss innovative ideas in data science.
+Feel free to reach out via email at [Email Me](mailto:mukolwejoyce0@gmail.com) or connect with me on  [LinkedIn Profile](linkedin.com/in/mukolwe.)linkedin.com/in/mukolwe.

  **Fun Fact About Me🎉**